soccer movies

 What soccer players have their own sports films?

-There are many famous soccer players that have their own films and/or documentaries such as Diego Maradona, Pele, Lionel Messi, Cristiano Ronaldo, Zinedine Zidane, David Beckham, Bobby Moore, Eric Cantona, and many more.
+There are many famous soccer players who have their own films and/or documentaries, such as Diego Maradona, Pelé, Lionel Messi, Cristiano Ronaldo, Zinedine Zidane, David Beckham, Bobby Moore, Eric Cantona, and many more.

 How can I learn more about the game?